3 killed in shooting at Austin apartment complex; manhunt launched for suspect

 The incident was first reported as a possible active shooter situation; however, the Austin Police Department now says it appears it was an isolated domestic event.

-According to ATCEMS, the incident was reported at 11:42 a.m. and happened in the 9600 block of Great Hills at the Arboretum area in northwest Austin.
-The Austin Police Department says the shooting happened at an apartment complex in the area, and the scene is still active.
+According to Austin-Travis County Emergency Medical Services (ATCEMS), the incident was reported at 11:42 a.m. and happened in the 9600 block of Great Hills at the Arboretum area in northwest Austin.
+The Austin Police Department says the scene is still active.

+Police have tentatively named 40-year-old Stephen Nicholas Broderick as the suspect, and they’re considering him armed and dangerous.
+Broderick, a Black male, is said to be wearing a black hoodie and a baseball cap.

+According to the Texas Rangers and Travis County court records, Broderick is a former Travis County Sheriff’s detective and was charged with sexual assault of a child in June 2020.

 Austin-Travis County EMS currently has 15 response assets on-scene, according to NewsNation affiliate KXAN.
 Austin Police Department SWAT vehicles were seen entering the area around 1:15 p.m.